-In 2020, 2021 and 2022, management compared the carrying value of each reporting unit, inclusive of assigned goodwill, to its respective fair value.
+Management compared the carrying value of each reporting unit, inclusive of assigned goodwill, to its respective fair value.
 The fair value of all reporting units was estimated by using the income approach.
-Based on this quantitative test, it was determined that the fair value of each reporting unit exceeded its carrying amount and, therefore, the management concluded that goodwill was not impaired as of December 31, 2020, 2021, and 2022 respectively.
+Based on this quantitative test, it was determined that the fair value of each reporting unit exceeded its carrying amount and, therefore, the management concluded that goodwill was not impaired as of December 31, 2021, 2022, and 2023, respectively.

-(q) Business combinations and non-controlling interests
+(p) Business combinations and non-controlling interests

 In determining whether a particular set of activities and assets is a business, the Group assesses whether the set of assets and activities acquired includes, at a minimum, an input and substantive process and whether the acquired set has the ability to produce outputs.
-The Group has an option to apply a 'concentration test' that permits a simplified assessment of whether an acquired set of activities and assets is not a business.
-The optional concentration test is met if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets.
+The Group applies a 'screen test' that permits a simplified assessment of whether an acquired set of activities and assets is not a business.
+The test is met if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets.

 Transactions in which the acquired is considered a business are accounted for as a business combination as described below.
-Conversely, transactions not considered as business acquisition are accounted for as acquisition of assets and liabilities, in such transactions, the cost of acquisition is allocated proportionately to the acquired identifiable assets and liabilities, based on their proportionate fair value on the acquisition date.
-In an assets acquisition, no goodwill is recognized, and no deferred taxes are recognized in respect of the temporary differences existing on the acquisition date.
+Conversely, transactions not considered as business acquisition are accounted for as acquisition of assets and liabilities.
+In such transactions, the cost of acquisition is allocated proportionately to the acquired identifiable assets and liabilities, based on their proportionate fair value on the acquisition date.
+In an assets acquisition, no goodwill is recognized on the acquisition date.

 The Group accounts for its business combinations using the acquisition method of accounting in accordance with ASC 805 "Business Combinations".
-The cost of an acquisition is measured as the aggregate of the acquisition date fair value of the assets transferred, liabilities incurred by the Group to the sellers and equity instruments issued.
+The cost of an acquisition is measured as the aggregate of the acquisition date fair value of the assets transferred, liabilities incurred and equity instruments issued by the Group to the sellers and equity instruments issued.
 Transaction costs directly attributable to the acquisition are expensed as incurred.
 Identifiable assets acquired and liabilities assumed are measured separately at their fair value as of the acquisition date, irrespective of the extent of any non-controlling interests.
 The excess of (i) the total costs of acquisition, fair value of the non-controlling interests and acquisition date fair value of any previously held equity interest in the acquiree over (ii) the fair value of the identifiable net assets of the acquiree, is recorded as goodwill.